Gluten-Free Road Trip

 Most of us have childhood memories of that thing we call a “family vacation.”
 It involves piling everyone and only their “most essential” belongings into the family vehicle for the seemingly never-ending cross-country trek to somewhere or some obscure relative.

 Traveling is one of the challenges we encounter in the gluten-free lifestyle.
 Leaving the safety of your home can be unsettling - even for the most experienced.
 With a little planning and some creativity, we can make it a trip we remember for a lifetime.

-Traveling by car/van/Wagon Family Truckster/Vista Cruiser is not the fastest mode of transportation, but it’s readily accessible, the most economical, and certainly the most flexible method.
+Traveling by car/van/Wagon Family Truckster/Vista Cruiser is not the fastest mode of transportation, but it’s readily accessible, the most economical, and indeed the most flexible method.

 Arrive two hours before departure.
 Stand in endless lines.
 Put up with ill-tempered TSA agents eagerly waiting to do full body searches.
-Pay for going six ounces over the fifty pound weight limit for luggage.
-Fahgettaboudit - we’re calling the shots - we’re traveling on our own terms.
+Pay for going six ounces over the fifty-pound weight limit for luggage.
+Fahgettaboudit - we’re calling the shots - we’re traveling on our terms.
 Heck, we can take 50 pounds of shoes if we want!
-However, we’ll be using our space more effectively by taking 45 pounds of food and only 5 pounds of shoes.
+However, we’ll be using our space more effectively by toting 45 pounds of food and only 5 pounds of shoes.
 Hey, we gotta be comfortable walking around the world’s largest ball of twine, right?

 A successful trip starts before you even insert the key into the ignition.
-Planning is an important part of the equation - it’s even more important on a gluten-free road trip.
+Planning is an essential part of the equation - it’s even more critical on a gluten-free road trip.

-I’m going to assume you’ve already had your vehicle checked over and know that it’s road worthy.
+I’m going to assume you’ve already had your vehicle checked over and verified its road-worthiness.
 No one wants a breakdown on the way Neillsville, WI to see Chatty Belle, the world’s largest talking cow.